List of Star Wars species (F–J): Falleen

-The Falleen are a fictional race of human-like reptilian people who come from a world called Falleen in the Midrim region in the Star Wars universe.
-They change the color and hue of their skin to convey their emotional states and can also affect the emotional state of others.
-Males and females of the race have strong pheromones which can easily attract women and men respectively of many humanoid species.
-The Falleen seldom leave their world due to the belief that their species is superior to all others.
+The Falleen are a race of human-like reptilian people originating from the world Falleen in the Mid Rim region within the Star Wars universe.
+They have the ability to change the hue of their skin to convey their emotional state and influence the emotional state of others.
+Both males and females of this race emit strong pheromones, easily attracting members of other humanoid species, irrespective of gender.
+Black Sun, a crime syndicate within the Mid Rim, was run by Falleen noblemen.
 A notable Legends villain from this race is Prince Xizor.
 Another major villain was Darth Karrid of the Old Republic.

 Far-Outsiders

 Far-Outsiders is the cryptic code-name given by the Chiss who inhabit the edges of the galaxy (an example of one being Grand Admiral Thrawn of the Empire), for the extra-galactic alien force that began assaulting the Unknown Regions in the years during the Galactic Civil War.
-They are probably the Yuuzhan Vong, who launched a siege on the galaxy from 25-30 ABY (After the Battle of Yavin).
+They are probably the Yuuzhan Vong, who launched a siege on the galaxy from 25 to 30 ABY (After the Battle of Yavin).
 The name "Far-Outsiders" is also used by the inhabitants of Zonama Sekot to describe the invaders that attacked their planet.
 The Far-Outsiders are referred to in the singular, but the Chiss named "Stent" once told Mara Jade that there were "a hundred different threats out there that would freeze your blood if you knew about them.
 The Ruling Families can't stop them; neither can any power in the region.", suggesting that the term "Far-Outsiders" may apply to any unknown hostile race originating from outside the galaxy.

 Feeorin

 Nym, a pirate from various Star Wars computer games (including the MMORPG "Star Wars Galaxies") was a Feeorin.
 It is said that Feeorins only grow stronger with age.
-Their homeworld was Odryn for a period of time in the Old Republic era, when the oldest and strongest Feeorin was chosen as their leader.
+Their homeworld was Odryn for a period of time in the Old Republic era when the oldest and strongest Feeorin was chosen as their leader.
 The controversial Jedi master Feln was a Feeorin leader.
 It has been stated in several Star Wars novels and comics that there are only roughly one million Feeorins left in the galaxy, suggesting a decline from a larger number.

 Ferroans

-Not a well-known species, the only reference is in Force Heretic 1–3 and Rogue Planet.
+Not a well-known species, the only references to Ferroans appear in Force Heretic 1–3 and Rogue Planet.
 They have icy blue skin, white-toned hair, and live on Zonama Sekot, a living planet.
-The planet provides them fleshy habitats constructed of its own mass.
+The planet provides them with fleshy habitats constructed of its own mass.